fluree/vscode-fluree/README.md

 Build better applications with a tamper-proof blockchain ledger, semantic graph query engine, linearly scalable query edge servers, and co-resident data security

+## Download

+To download the extension, search the VS Code Extension: Marketplace for `Fluree: Beta` or [download here](https://marketplace.visualstudio.com/items?itemName=Fluree.fluree).

 ## Extension

 Welcome to the `Fluree` VS Code extension.
 This extension connects to a single Fluree database, and allows you to issue queries, transaction, and tests against that database.